 Once Member in Discernment status has been granted, the Discernment Working Group assigns the candidate a Mentor, an Advisor and a Community of Practice.
+The candidate begins:

-The candidate begins completing The Marks of Faithful and Effective Authorized Ministers Self-Assessment in preparation for developing the Ministerial Formation Plan with their Wisdom Circle.
+- Completing the Covenantal Agreement in Appendix E - completing The Marks of Faithful and Effective Authorized Ministers Self-Assessment in Appendix H in preparation for developing the Ministerial Formation Plan with their Wisdom Circle. - using Journaling the Journey, a resource for ongoing spiritual development - completing Vocational/Psychological Assessment (arranged by the Association Office)